marten-seemann/base-drafts/draft-ietf-quic-transport.md

 includes the packets sent after receiving a Version Negotiation ({{packet-version}}) or Retry packet ({{packet-retry}}).

+When a server receives an Initial packet with an address validation token, it should attempt to validate it.
+If the token is invalid then it should just be ignored.
+If the validation succeeds, the server should then allow future connection handshakes to proceed (see {{stateless-retry}}).

 ### Retry Packet {#packet-retry}

 A Retry packet uses long headers with a type value of 0x7E.
-It carries an opaque token from the server to be used for address validation of the client.
+It carries address validation token created by the server.
 It is used by a server that wishes to perform a stateless retry (see {{stateless-retry}}).

+A Retry packet does not follow the same payload encryption scheme as the Initial and Handshake packets.
+Instead, the payload of a Retry packet is an opaque buffer, consisting of a token that the server can use to validate the client's address.

 The server populates the Destination Connection ID with the connection ID that the client included in the Source Connection ID of the Initial packet.
 This